class documentation

 NOTE: Objects of this class can be conveniently used as the item of a Target when combined with pythonbuilder.stateFileIteratorContent as the state= parameter.

-Many Targets have a Path as their item and use state="dir" to obtain its state hash, which includes all contained files.
+Many targets have a Path as their item and use state="dir" to obtain its state hash, which includes all contained files.
 If only a subset of files shall covered, use this class as a target's item.
 You could use the iterator Path("src/python").rglob("*.py") directly as the item, but then you loose the information where the glob started, i.e. "src/python".
 This class also provides the directory from which the glob starts, as it will often be needed in the target's cmd.

 Hint: to create a 1:1 file copy target look in particular at mappedTo.